OhGreat/es_for_rl_experimentation/README.md

 - `-mul` : defines the multiplier for the one fifth success rule.
 - `-pat` : defines the wait time before resetting sigmas.
 - `-exp_reps` : defines the number of experiments to average results.
 - `-train_reps` : defines the number of evaluation repetitions to use during training.
+Setting it to three for example means that three simulations of the model playing with the environment will be used to evaluate the fitness of each individual.
-- `-eval_reps` : defines the number of evaluation simulations to run after 'training' the models.
+- `-eval_reps` : defines the number of evaluation simulations to run after training the models.

+a more precise definition on how to use each parameter can be found in the original EA repository <a href="https://github.com/OhGreat/evolutionary_algorithms">here</a>.

+**Environmental + extra control parameters:**
+- `-exp_name` : defines the name of the experiment.
 - `-model` : defines the model architecture to use.
+It should be an integer value between 0 and 3.
+Model configurations can be found in the `Network.py` file  in the `classes` folder.
 - `-env` : deefines the environment in which to train our agent.
+Should be passed as the string you would pass when creating a gym environment.
 - `-render_train` : used to render the training process.
 Only recommended for debugging purposes.
-- `-render_eval` : used to render the final evaluation process after training thte model.
+- `-render_eval` : used to render the final evaluation process after training the model.
 - `-virtual_display` : needed to run render on headless servers.
 - `-plot_name` : saves plot of the training when a name for the plot is defined.
 - `-env_threshold` : Optimum value to set as horizontal line in plot.